-- This is how John's Viewer looks like.
+- This is how John's Viewer will look like when the address book has been synced.
 Notice Folder 3 available in the address book:

-- This is how Richard's Viewer looks like.
+- This is how Richard's Viewer will look like when the address book has been synced.
 Folder 3 is not available:

-Setting permissions on the group level rather than on the user level might be more effective, especially for larger organizations.
+Setting permissions at the group level rather than at the user level might be more effective, especially for larger organizations.

 Groups are also helpful if you need to provide for a situation when an employee leaves your company, and you want to quickly revoke their access.
 In this case all you need to do is to remove the employee from the group.